 It’s not clear why milia come about in adults.
 They don’t seem to be related to diet, lifestyle or health issues.

-Although they're not a medical risk, they age the skin and most people with milia would prefer that they weren't there.
+Although they’re not a medical risk, they age the skin and most people who get these little white lumps would prefer that they weren’t there.

 What Do Milia Look Like?